Skip to main content

 • humor

-• “Quite frankly, I got so much more than I expected, with quirky characters, weird/funny happenings in town, and a wide variety of tasks, settings, scale, and so on.”
+• “Quite frankly, I got so much more than I expected, with quirky characters, weird and funny happenings in town, and a wide variety of tasks, settings, and scale.”

 • “There are hidden surprises when you interact with random objects, and a few cheeky pop culture references that actually made me laugh.”